-1. Written report of stock valuation project (30%)
+1. Written report of stock valuation project (25%)

-The goal in this component is to practise fundamental analysis in valuing a small-cap stock in SGX/Catalist.
+The goal in this component is to practise fundamental analysis in valuing a smallcap stock in SGX/Catalist.
 Each group must submit a stock proposal to the instructor for approval by week 4.
 The final report shall be about 20 double-spaced pages, including cover page and appendices.
 Plagiarism will result in zero marks.
-Turnitin score should be $\leq 5\%$.
-The final report is due by week 8.
+Turnitin score should be \leq 5%.
+The final report is due by the Tuesday of week 8.

-2. In-class presentation of research paper (20%)
+2. In-class discussion of research paper - class participation (25%)

 This component will be evaluated on the amount of team learning and class interaction, besides clarity of presentation and the ability to motivate the class to learn together with the team.
 Therefore, having one student dominating the entire delivery is not encouraged.
 Splitting the research paper into segments and having each student focusing only on one segment is not an indication of team learning as well.
 There is generally more team learning when the class participates in interactive learning.
+This is the reward for class participation at the group level.